 Features of your standard corner shower include an enclosure of some sort, a shower head, and knobs.
 Their features are much like a standard tub, of course, just with an added enclosure to keep water out from your average bathroom floor.
 Some shower heads are removable for optimal cleaning convenience.
 Let’s get into the review, shall we?

 There’s a reason this corner shower is expensive.
 A wide shower with a full encasing and very sleek shower head, the aesthetics for this shower set it apart from the rest.
 While the price is a little higher, you’ll feel and look as if you’re in a high-end hotel.
 This luxury shower has great features including:

 Surprisingly, many corner showers have thin glass to keep up with the “saving space” theme.
 Thankfully, the designers of the Dreamline Enigma have created a glass thick enough so that you don’t have to worry about breakage.

 With stainless steel add-ons and a stain resistant coating, you won’t have any trouble cleaning this shower.
 This is one of the main reasons I recommend this shower over any, besides the size of course.
-Measuring in at 36” by 72.5” by 79”, the Dreamline Enigma is huge compared to many corner models but is still narrow enough that it won’t take up too much volume.
+Measuring in at 60 inches, the Enigma is huge compared to many corner models but is still narrow enough that it won’t take up too much actual square footage

 A con that I can see with this shower is the fact that it is large.
 Many corner showers are for “smaller” homes.
 Although, its design makes up for it in other areas.
 This shower is also very distinct looking, so it’s easy for it not to match the rest of your bathroom fixtures.